charlescoverdale/casualdabbler/README.md

 **Upcoming chapters:**

--   Text mining in R

--   Web-scraping in R

 -   Bayesian for the common man

+-   Causal inference in R

 **Limitations:**